Sanjay-s-890/netflix-gpt/README.md

 - Netflix GPT
   - search bar
   - movie suggestions
-- Different languages page for GPT search page
+- Different languages page for GPT search page using redux

 - if user is logged in, redirect him to browse page